 “Kansas Folklife: Celebrating Kansas Traditions”

-Kansas Folklife: Celebrating Kansas Traditions connects Kansans with the state’s folklife traditions through engaging storytelling, food, music, and dance demonstrations in communities statewide.
+Kansas Folklife: Celebrating Kansas Traditions is a catalog of dynamic presentations that connect Kansans with our state’s rich traditions through engaging storytelling, food, music, craft and dance demonstrations.
+Kansas nonprofits may book up to four Folklife presentations in 2026, choosing from a catalog of presentations.

 Louisiana | Louisiana Endowment for the Humanities